Are you experiencing jaw pain or muscle tension?

 How can TMJ be treated?

-Dr. Wainwright uses a range of TMJ treatments to address the symptoms and side effects.
+Dr. Wainwright is an Austin TMJ dentist and uses a range of TMJ treatments to address the symptoms and side effects.
 If there is no damage to the teeth from teeth grinding, a mouth guard or splint therapy can be successful at relieving symptoms and stopping teeth grinding.

 For more severe cases or when there is damage to the teeth or soft tissues, Dr. Wainwright will create a treatment plan that may incorporate restorative procedures.
 This is to repair damage and allow the teeth to make proper contact.
 We may recommend orthodontics if crooked teeth are creating a bite problem.